Neo-Flash/NatGen/README.md

 Download **rdkit_folder.tar.gz** from this [url](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF) and untar this file by `tar -xvf rdkit_folder.tar.gz`

 ### Chirality Prediction Dataset
-We use natural products from the Coconut dataset with clear literature sources for training and inference.
+We use natural products from the Coconut dataset for training and inference.
 Please visit the official Coconut website to download: https://coconut.naturalproducts.net/

 ## Training and inference